-This “変な外人” type story about Australian Craig Anderson’s weight loss journey in Japan was for me, a disappointment.
-For Craig though, losing 25kg and reducing the health risks he was facing because of his previous diet of hamburgers and chips is, of course, fantastic.
-And yes, he looks so much healthier at the end of the documentary, which aired on SBS on 6th April, 2017.
+‘My Japanese Diet’ about Australian Craig Anderson’s weight loss journey in Japan is uplifting.
+By the end of this documentary which aired on SBS TV on 6th April, 2017, Craig loses 25kg and as a result, severely reduces the health risks he was facing because of his previous diet of hamburgers and chips.
+He looks so much healthier and somewhat more content by the end of the story.

-But what upset me most was the way Craig interacted with Japanese people.
+But as a documentary depicting Japan and its people and culture, this documentary was somewhat disappointing.
+What upset me most was the way Craig interacted with Japanese people.
 Everyone he met seemed to be exceptionally gracious, inviting Craig into their kitchens and dining rooms, to family dinners, to a solemn tea ceremony, to bathe and taste Shojin ryori at a Zen temple.
 Yes, I get that there was a language barrier, but was there any reason why the Japanese people had no ‘voice’?

 Why were we not introduced to the characters, why were we not allowed to get to know them better?
 Who were the kids, their names, ages, what manga did they like; play soccer?
 Was the salaryman married?
 What was his job?
 Who was the woman making the tamagoyaki?
 Anything but the one dimensional depiction of voiceless Japanese just being ‘hospitable and nice’, as Japanese are often depicted in travel stories by western tourists.